leo-ls/cf-destination-proxy/README.md

 ```

 #### 2. Then, in your approuter folder, run:

 ```bash
 cfdp bind https://your-cf-destination-proxy-deployed-app-route
 ```

-> This will create a local ```.env``` file with binding information from the deployed proxy (similar to the SAP BAS "Run configuration" service binding).
+This will create a local ```.env``` file with binding information from the deployed proxy (similar to the SAP BAS "Run configuration" service binding).

+**ATTENTION: DO NOT commit any generated ```*.env``` files to your repositories, as they contain credentials to your SAP BTP account.**

+Always remember this paragraph from the [12 Factor App Config chapter](https://12factor.net/config):
+> A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.

 #### 3. Load the ```.env``` file when you run your approuter locally.